The first day of kindergarten is probably, up until this point, the biggest milestone your child has reached.

 You can help your child identify colors first by saying the color of objects all the time.
-“Here are you red socks”, “Here is your blue cup” etc. As your kiddo starts getting familiar with different colors are start asking them.
+“Here are you red socks”, “Here is your blue cup” etc. As your child becomes more familiar with different colors you can start asking them.
 “What color are your socks?”
 “What color is your cup”

 With these early learning concepts, repetition is key to teaching your child.
 You can do activities like color sorting games to help your child practice over and over again.